courselabs/kubernetes/labs/secrets/README.md

 _Windows doesn't have a base64 command, so run this PowerShell script **if you're on Windows**:_

 ```
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Force

 . ./scripts/windows-tools.ps1
 ```

+> This only affects your current PowerShell session, it doesn't make any permanent changes to your system.

 You can fetch the data item from a Secret, and decode it into plaintext: